 Construction of the cardiac treatment centre has been completed and the centre was inaugurated in February 2021.
 The centre consists of 148 beds situated in a new site in Awali, adjacent to the existing Awali Hospital.
 It includes imaging, CSSD and a chest pain clinic.
 The total cost of the project is estimated at U.S.\$267 million and was funded by the Abu Dhabi Fund.
 In January 2023, the King Hamad American Mission Hospital, a 125-bed purpose-built hospital, in A'Ali, was opened to the public.
 Patients began being seen at this facility from 15 March 2023.
-Construction of the King Abdullah bin Abdulaziz Medical City at the Arabian Gulf University, a U.S.\$266 million healthcare complex with academic and medical facilities, a research centre and on-site accommodation for doctors and students, is expected to be completed by the end of 2024.
+Construction of the King Abdullah bin Abdulaziz Medical City at the Arabian Gulf University, a U.S.\$266 million healthcare complex with academic and medical facilities, a research centre and on-site accommodation for doctors and students, is currently in progress.